leekevinyg/js-algorithms-sandbox/src/longestConsecutiveSequence/README.md

 Our space complexity is O(n), as we allocate linear space for the hashtable and array in our UF data structure.

-Our time complexity is O(nlgn) since inside the for loop, we just have O(1) lookups and O(lgn) union operations.
+Our time complexity is O(nlgn) since inside the for loop, we just have avg case O(1) lookups and O(lgn) union operations.